betterwithdata/dnikit/docs/introspectors/model_introspection/network_compression.rst

 --------------

-The main configuration of PFA analysis is not done on the :func:`introspect` method directly, but in PFA's :func:`get_recipe <dnikit.introspectors.PFA.get_recipe>` method, which is passed the return object of :func:`introspect <dnikit.introspectors.PFA.introspect>`. :func:`get_recipe <dnikit.introspectors.PFA.get_recipe>` has a number of configuration options, named "strategies," to choose from.
+The main configuration of PFA analysis is not done on the :func:`introspect` method directly, but in PFA's :func:`get_recipe <deepview.introspectors.PFA.get_recipe>` method, which is passed the return object of :func:`introspect <deepview.introspectors.PFA.introspect>`. :func:`get_recipe <deepview.introspectors.PFA.get_recipe>` has a number of configuration options, named "strategies," to choose from.

 PFA  Strategies
 ^^^^^^^^^^^^^^^
-PFA has different :class:`strategies <dnikit.introspectors.PFA.Strategy>` that can be chosen in order to satisfy a specific target while identifying how many units are least correlated.
+PFA has different :class:`strategies <deepview.introspectors.PFA.Strategy>` that can be chosen in order to satisfy a specific target while identifying how many units are least correlated.
 The strategies available are **PFA Size**, **PFA Energy**, and **PFA KL**.

 PFA Energy